sudoersllc/opsbox-docs/docs/core/plugins/available_plugins.md

 ---

 ## PagerDutyOutput
+To install with pip, run `pip install opsbox-pagerduty-output`.
+To install with UV, run `uv add opsbox-pagerduty-output`

 ### Overview
 The PagerDutyOutput plugin sends alerts to PagerDuty based on pipeline outputs, ensuring prompt incident response and management.